EntropyString/EntropyString-Swift/README.md

   import EntropyString
   ```

-A _1 million_ random strings with _1 in a billion_ chance of repeat:
+Generate up to a _1 million_ random strings with _1 in a billion_ chance of repeat:

   ```swift
   var random = Random()